Family Claims Cop Who Killed Unarmed Black Teen in Car Was Never in Danger

 The lawsuit, filed against the City of Greensboro and the unnamed cop himself, claims that the cop was never in danger and demands compensation for Crenshaw’s loss of life in the latest of questionable shootings of Black men and boys by police—many of which follow a car chase.

-While the family initially spoke out in the wake of the crash, Daniels told The Daily Beast that they were forbidden by a court order to speak out about what they saw on bodycam footage shown to them in the wake of their son’s death.
+While the family initially spoke out after the shooting, Daniels told The Daily Beast that they were forbidden by a court order to tell others what they saw on bodycam footage shown to them in the wake of their son’s death.

 “If the police were justified... you and I would have seen that video, same damn day.
 When it’s something they did wrong they cover it up,” Daniels told The Daily Beast.